Minor Harnessing Creativity: How to Become More Creative, Make Others More Creative, and Get the Most out of Creative Ideas

 We use a multitude of methods to assess performance in this course.
-Every topic will be accompanied by one or more assignments that will determine about 25% of the grade together.
-Next to this there will be two larger assignments (25% each) and an exam (25%).
+Every topic will be accompanied by one or more assignments that will determine about 20% of the grade together.
+Next to this there will be two larger assignments (20% each) and a written test (40%).

 Large assignment 1 Make a video documentary of your creativity (individual)

 Large assignment 2 Conduct a research and report in research poster format (group)